uktrade/digital-workspace/README.md

 ## Word Press API
 The Word Press API URL should be defined as an environment variable:
 `WP_API_URL`

-## Word Press 'Application Passwords' Plugin
-The Word Press paswword API Authentication Key should be defined as an environment variable:
+As should the API Authentication Key:
 `WP_API_KEY`

 ## Redis